These buttery chocolate chip cookies are extra chewy and they are our new favorites! It’s a recipe from the famous Dorie Greenspan.

 - Preheat the oven to 375˚F (190˚C).
 Arrange racks in lower and upper thirds of the oven.
 Line 2 baking sheets with parchment papers.

 - Bake in the oven for about 10 – 12 minutes, rotating the baking sheets top to bottom and front to back after 6 minutes.
 Bake until the cookies are light golden brown and the edges look just set.
 Transfer the baking sheets to counter and let the cookies rest on the sheets for at least 5 minutes.
 Transfer the cookies to racks and cool.
 Serve and enjoy.
+They taste even chewier and better the next day.

 - The cookie dough spread a lot when baking.
 Make sure to give at least 2-inch spaces in between.